Jonathan India Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.19 team ERA that ranks 15th among all league pitching staffs.
+- The Cardinals have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

-- Cardinals pitchers combine to surrender 63 home runs (one per game), the eighth-fewest in the league.
+- Cardinals pitchers combine to surrender 63 home runs (one per game), the seventh-fewest in baseball.

-- The left-hander's last appearance was on Saturday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, surrendering one earned run while allowing four hits.
+- The right-hander's last time out was on Sunday against the Pittsburgh Pirates, when he went five innings, surrendering two earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.